PKua007/rampack/doc/shapes.md

     A shape created by joning two spherical caps with such dimensions that the distance between cap "tips" is `l` and the radius of a circle where the caps meet is `r`.
 Shape's midpoint is `pos` (Array of 3 Floats).
-By default, the circle lies in the xy plane. `rot` specifies shape's orientation - it is an Array of 3 Euler angles, where subsequent elements are angles of rotations around, respectively, x, y and z axis.
-Rotations are performed around z, y, and x axis, in the given order.
+By default, the circle lies in the xy plane. `rot` specifies shape's orientation - it is an Array of 3 Tait-Bryan angles (in degrees), where subsequent elements are angles of rotations around, respectively, x, y and z axis, performed in a given order.

   * Class `football`